shivarao18/reddit_gleam/DEMO_SCRIPT.md

 04:45 - 05:00   Conclusion (Both thank viewers)
 ```

-### Sample Opening Script
+### Sample Opening Script (Both on Camera)

 **RUCHITA**: "Hi everyone!
 I'm Ruchita..."

 **SHIVA**: "...and I'm Shiva.
-We're presenting our Reddit Clone project."
+We're presenting our Reddit Clone project for DOSP."

-**RUCHITA**: "For Part 1, we built a Reddit simulator using Gleam's actor model with direct message passing."
+**RUCHITA**: "For Part 1, we built a Reddit simulator using Gleam's actor model with direct message passing between actors."

-**SHIVA**: "For Part 2, which we're demonstrating today, we transformed it into a REST API server where all client-server communication happens via HTTP."
+**SHIVA**: "For Part 2, which we're demonstrating today, we transformed it into a production-ready REST API server where all client-server communication happens via HTTP."

+**RUCHITA**: "I'll be explaining the architecture and features, while Shiva shares his screen and runs the demo."

+**SHIVA**: "Let me share my screen now...
+Can everyone see my terminal windows?"

-**RUCHITA**: "Let's dive in and show you how it works!"
+**RUCHITA**: "Great!
+Let's dive in and show you how it works!"

 ---